 Want to lower your blood pressure without medicine?
 The National Heart Centre Singapore (NHCS) shares five effective things you can do.

-If you have high blood pressure, you will need to be assessed by a doctor at least once a year, though more frequent consultations may be recommended in some cases.
+If you have high blood pressure (also known as hypertension), you will need to be assessed by a doctor at least once a year, though more frequent consultations may be recommended in some cases.
 For mildly-elevated blood pressure, it can be normalised through weight loss, regular exercise and healthy eating.

 High blood pressure: 5 Ways to lower it without medicine

 Here are five things you can do to reduce your blood pressure.

 1. Stick to a healthy diet